 We are then in the standard scheme of searching for a binary pattern under a scoring function, with a particular score indicating a pattern with the desired property.
 To solve this problem genetically, the algorithm keeps, at all times, track of a finite number $n$ of patterns (we used an upper bound of 100).
-It performs a finite number of iterations on this population.
-In each iteration, it performs asexual and sexual genetic modifications to produce a number of new patterns.
-They are scored, and the best $n$ are kept, with a minor twist: to keep the population from becoming too homogenous, we additionally compared ``genetic similarity'' (by simply counting the number of equal cells!), and did not include a pattern if it was too similar to multiple already included patterns.
+It performs a given number of iterations on this population.
+In each iteration, it performs reproduction with genetic modifications to produce a number of new patterns.
+They are scored, and the best $n$ are kept, with a minor twist: to keep the population from becoming too homogenous, we additionally compare ``genetic similarity'' (by simply counting the number of equal cells!), and do not include a pattern if it is too similar to multiple already included patterns.

-Our reproduction rules were the following: \begin{itemize} \item asexual reproduction (i.e.\ cloning and mutation): we pick a pattern at random, then pick a small set of random small rectangles contained in its domain, and randomly pick the new contents of these rectangles. \item sexual reproduction: we pick two random patterns $P_1, P_2$ in our set, and construct a new pattern $P$ by picking the $i$th row randomly from the corresponding row of $P_1$ or $P_2$ (this is known as \emph{crossover}), for each $i \in [0,m]$.
-The choices of which pattern each row was taken from were not independent, but were generated by a Markov process that preferred to pick the row $i+1$ from the same pattern that row $i$ was copied from. \end{itemize}
+Our reproduction rules are the following.
+For cloning and mutation, we pick a pattern at random, then pick a small set of random small rectangles contained in its domain, and randomly pick the new contents of these rectangles.
+For crossover, we pick two random patterns $P_1, P_2$ in our set, and construct a new pattern $P$ by picking the $i$th row randomly from the corresponding row of $P_1$ or $P_2$, for each $i \in [0,m]$.
+The choices of which pattern each row is taken from are not independent, but are generated by a Markov process that prefers to pick the row $i+1$ from the same pattern that row $i$ is copied from.

-The idea of sexual reproduction was that some rows might somehow eliminate some preimages, and other rows might eliminate others.
-There were indeed situations during search where the algorithm was stuck for a while, after which sexual reproduction finally found a better solution.
-We do not know, however, whether this was truly a result of combining two patterns, or whether it could have been replaced by a more aggressive asexual reproduction rule.
+The idea of crossover is that some rows might somehow eliminate some preimages, and other rows might eliminate others.
+There were indeed situations during search where the algorithm was stuck for a while, after which crossover finally found a better solution.
+We do not know, however, whether this was truly a result of combining two patterns, or whether it could have been replaced by a more aggressive mutation rule.